 Filling out your card is an act of Christian discipleship and an expression of your faith.
 It is also an investment in the lives of every person who will be affected by our church in the coming year.

-We will present our 2020 commitments to God during worship on November 17, 2019.
-If you are unable to return an Annual Giving Commitment Card by November 17, and would like to make a commitment, please use our Online Estimate of Giving Card or contact our church office at 706-245-7402.
+We will celebrate our 2021 commitments to God during worship on October 25, 2020.
+If you are unable to return an Annual Giving Commitment Card by October 25, and would like to make a commitment, please use our Online Estimate of Giving Card or contact our church office at 706-245-7402.

 Good Stewardship Practices Result in Great Generosity!